fugerit-org/fj-doc/README.md

 The module [fj-doc-playground-quarkus](fj-doc-playground-quarkus/README.md) demonstrates some of the main features.

-After building it is possible to just run it by launching :
+After building, it is possible to just run it by launching :

 ```
 cd fj-doc-playground-quarkus